FatimaMisbah23/Telling-Stories-with-Data/README.md

 - [My Repository](https://github.com/fmisbah/Telling-Stories-with-Data)

 # Telling-Stories-with-Data
 Welcome to my website!
-This is my public portfolio for a class I'm taking at Carnegie MEllon Univeristy called Telling Stories With Data.
+This is my public portfolio for a class I'm taking at Carnegie Mellon Univeristy called Telling Stories With Data.
 # About me
-I'm a masters student studying Public Policy and Management with Data Analytics and I'm really excited to use github for storing displaying my work!
+I'm a masters student studying Public Policy and Management with Data Analytics and am deeply passionate about improving health outcomes for people.

 # My Portfolio